nikkatalnikov/apeiron/README.md

 ###**LEAP.JS - reactive bindings for IO-actions and more.**
-Leap is a tiny library written in ES6 with RxJS to provide concise and rapid boilerplate library for driving **HTTP**, **SSE**, **WS**, other IO-actions and strictly evaluated data abstractions as reactive multidirectional streams (ie. binding IO with continuation monad represented as Rx.Subject and vice versa).
+Leap is a tiny library written in ES6 with RxJS to provide concise and rapid boilerplate library for driving **HTTP**, **SSE**, **WS**, other IO-actions and strictly evaluated data abstractions as reactive multidirectional streams (ie. binding IO with ContT / StateT monad represented as Rx.Subject and vice versa).

 ####**Install**
 NPM:

 `npm i leap-js -S`

 then hook up Leap.js into project:

 ES6:

 `import { StreamAPI } from 'leap-js';`

-Node:
+Node / Browserify:

 `const StreamAPI = require('leap-js').StreamAPI;`

 UMD:

 `<script src="leap/dist/leap.min.js"></script>`

 ####**Examples**